nmdp-bioinformatics/py-graph-imputation/README.md

 The .pmug.pops and .umug.pops contain the corresponding population assignments.

-The format of the .pops files is:
+The format of the .pops files is (csv):

 * id
 * pop1